 The work permit is however linked to your job, which means that you will not get a copy of your work permit to keep.
 And subsequently, if you leave your job you will also loose your work permit and have to redo the process with any new company you work for.

-The total cost of our work permit for Vietnam
+The total cost of getting a work permit in Vietnam

-So, this is a breakdown of how much it cost me personally for my work permit.
-However, I am sure that the cost will vary a bit depending on your nationality, where you get your health check, and what agent your employer uses to file for the work permit.
-Bare in mind that I did not have my documents legalised through the new process (therefore I have no information on the costs of having them legalised in the UK).
-For me it cost £25 per document to have them legalised at the embassy in Vietnam.
+This is a breakdown of how much it cost me personally for my work permit (2018).
+The cost will vary depending on your nationality, where you get your health check, and what agent your employer uses to file the paperwork.

 Found this post useful?
 Pin and share it!